 Reading- as soon as they can, the children are to read their own books.
 Another mistake many parents make (this parent right here included) is to rely overmuch on audiobooks.
 I know the lure of audiobooks.
 I know how helpful they can be in other ways.
 I am not saying not to use them.
 I am saying that Charlotte Mason's methods are predicated on the children having years of exposure to seeing the written word- of seeing thousands of pages of well written books with proper punctuation and elegant syntax and complex vocabulary on paper.
 Audiobooks remove those experiences.
 I know sometimes we must rely on them, but we need to understand how much Mason assumed children were reading their own books as soon as possible and *seeing* the words on paper if we want to understand that using audio books instead might help in some ways but hinder in others.
 There are ways to compensate if you are in just such a hard place.
 More on that later, but first we need to recognize that some compensation will be necessary if we overuse audio books. .

-We don't need grammar books, workbooks and worksheets, and lots of formal lessons in grammar and writing in the earlier years, and this is not what we're used to.
+We don't need grammar books, workbooks and worksheets, and lots of formal lessons in grammar and writing in the earlier years, and this is not what we're used to, is it?
 It's common to say Mason just used copywork, but I hope you're seeing there's more to it than that.
-It's not that cpywor is all she used, it's that the whole, intricate tapestry of what fills in for formal language arts lessons is being woven naturally through other parts of the curriculum.
+It's not that copywork is all she used, it's that the whole, intricate tapestry of what fills in for formal language arts lessons is being woven naturally through other parts of the curriculum.
 In addition to the copywork, recitation, and nature journals already mentioned, we also have....

 Wide reading of many well written books over many, many topics over several years.
 Every parent notices that when they start reading the sorts of books found in AO, their children start to talk like their books, using vocabulary, descriptions, phrases, and sentence structures beyond their years.
 This is language arts happening naturally.
 Instead of vocabulary lists and spelling tests and fill in the blank tests and worksheets, children are introduced to advanced material through their reading and they start using it naturally.
 They internalize it, so we don't need those external workshets, which are far less effective anyway.

 Narration, narration, narration.
 This is oral composition.
 A well written paper requires the writer to organize ideas, thoughts, events, and people.
 Narration gives children practice in doing this.
 Good writing is good communicaiton.
 Narrations are communication.
-Good writing requires putting words together to clearly communicate, and it demansds some sort of sensible order.
+Good writing requires putting words together to clearly communicate, and it demands some sort of sensible order.
 Narration is hard work because it gives the students practice in working through all those things.
-That's why narrations are often so messy in the first year- kids are learning.
+That's why narrations are often so messy in the first year- kids are learning, and the work of the mind in narration is hard, complex work.
 Narration is not negotiable.
 Every school book, every reading, every day.
 Every reading is narrated by somebody in some form or another.
+It might be you.
+It might be a sibling.
+It might be through a drawing, a skit, a poem, an oral retelling, a list of three important things, a briefly put together scene using blocks and other toys.
+Your children should never go into a reading knowing that a narration isn't going to be required of them.

 Continued practice in observing things as they are through picture study, drawing, and nature study.